-Karashi mentaiko and baby spinach spaghetti is a very simple recipe that can be whipped up in less than 20 minutes.
-It combines sautéed onions, spinach and Japanese spicy cod roe, or karashi mentaiko, with spaghetti noodles.
+Karashi mentaiko and baby spinach spaghetti is a very simple recipe that can be whipped up in less than 20 minutes for a quick meal.
+It combines sautéed onions, spinach, and Japanese spicy cod roe, or karashi mentaiko, with spaghetti noodles.

 - 1 teaspoon olive oil

 - 1/2 tablespoon unsalted butter

 - 1/4 cup chopped yellow onion

 - 1 to 2 cups of cooked spaghetti noodles (regular or whole wheat)

 - 1 piece of karashi mentaiko, mentaiko or tarako (cod roe)